skmin-lab/unixmd/docs/source/keywords/bo/dftbplus.rst

 SSR
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-UNI-XMD automatically determines single-state REKS as BO interfaces for ground state BOMD.
+UNI-xMD automatically determines single-state REKS as BO interfaces for ground state BOMD.
 When we include the excited states, SA-REKS or SSR methods can be exploited and these are determined from the **use_ssr_state** argument.